pokt-network/pocket-network-protocol/utility/README.md

 5. Constrain service capacity through a combination of time, volume and cost
 6. Account for gamification, collusion, and other attack vectors
 7. Enable Applications to gain permissionless Web3 access without maintaining their own infrastructure
-8. Enable Applications to optionally delegate trust to Gateways that ease the use of Web3 access
+8. Enable Applications to optionally delegate trust to Portals that ease the use of Web3 access

 The current iteration of the specification must not necessarily: